Car Accident Litigation

 Often, the defense will hire a doctor to say the victim’s injuries are not from the auto accident.

-The plaintiff must rely on their own doctors or medical expert to fight the defense attorney’s doctor.
+The plaintiff must rely on their own doctors or medical expert witness to fight the defense attorney’s doctor.

 Get Help with Nampa Car Accident Litigation